cnlohr/esp82xx/README.md

 It downloads and installs the Espressif toolchain.
 Here is a shell script to [download and build](https://gist.github.com/con-f-use/d086ca941c2c80fbde6d8996b8a50761) a version known to work.
 You should read and understand the script, before running it.
+It will take some time and GBs of disk space to build the toolchain.

 Some versions of the SDK are somewhat problematic, e.g. with SDK versions greater than 1.5.2, Espressif changed the IRAM management, so some projects began to hit size restrictions and would not compile.
+Also some SDKs use different initial data (the flash has to have some SDK-related settings stored that are not userspace and aren't flashed along with the firmware).
-For that reason, the Makefile is set up to use a [customized version](https://github.com/cnlohr/esp_nonos_sdk) of the SDK.
+For that reason, the Makefile is set up to use a [customized version](https://github.com/cnlohr/esp_nonos_sdk) of the SDK and ships with proven initial data.

-**Most of this is written having a Debian-like Linux distribution in mind.
-You will need to use your imagination, if you want to build on other platforms.
-Also look at open and closed issues to find help.**
+#### Specify SDK

+There are many ways to [let Make know where your SDK is](https://github.com/cnlohr/esp82xx/issues/19#issuecomment-241756095) located.
+You can edit `DEFAULT_SDK` in `./user.cfg` to reflect your specific SDK path or **even better** define a shell variable.
+The latter is done with

+    # Add this in ~/.bashrc or similar
+    export ESP_ROOT=/path/to/sdk

+in your `.bashrc`, `.profile` or whatever is used by your shell.
+This way, the change will be persistent, even if you start many new esp82xx projects.

+You can also pass the location as an argument to make:

+    make all ESP_ROOT=path/to/sdk

 ### Start a new Project